img-pro/bandwidth-saver/readme.txt

 = Can this handle large sites? =

 Yes.
-Managed mode supports up to 500 GB cached image storage and 5 TB monthly bandwidth.
+Managed mode supports up to 100 GB cached image storage with unlimited bandwidth.
 Larger installations can use Self-Hosted mode for full control.

 == Screenshots ==

 1. One click enablement
 2. Clear status indicators
 3. Works with virtually all themes and builders

 == Privacy ==